julianasantimaria/Projects_Scala/README.md

 # Scala Projects

-This repository contains various scripts for labs and projects in Scala..
+This repository contains various scripts for labs and projects in Scala.

 ## Overview